marklit/datafluent_pg/README.md

 $ git clone https://github.com/fivethirtyeight/data.git ~/538data
 ```

 Make sure you can access a PostgreSQL database on your machine.
-Here I'm creating an 'intel' database for the 'mark' user on my Ubuntu 20 machine.
+Here I'm creating an ``intel`` database for the ``mark`` user on my Ubuntu 20 machine.

 ```bash
 $ sudo -u postgres \